 If you made this recipe tag Wanda Baker on Instagram and hashtag it #bakersbeans or #wandabaker

 - 1 tbsp baking powder

 - 1/2 cup cold butter

 - 1/3 cup pecan pieces toasted

-- After scanning your currents for stems, plump them in a bowl in the orange juice.
+- Zest your orange and set zest aside.
+After scanning your currents for stems, plump them in a bowl in the orange juice.

 - Mix together your dry ingredients.
 Cut the butter into small pieces and cut it into the dry mixture using a pastry blender.
 Do this until the mixture resembles coarse meal.
 Add in your currant/orange juice.
 Add your orange zest to the buttermilk, give it a quick stir.
 Add to dry ingredients and mix until moistened.
 Do not over mix.
 If you find batter slightly dry add another tbsp of buttermilk.

 - Put your dough on a lightly floured counter and form into a round, 1 inch high.
 Cut like a pizza into approximately 8 wedges.
 Place on parchment lined baking sheet ensuring they are about 1 inch apart.
 Stack another cookie sheet underneath to keep bottoms of scones from browning too quickly.

 - Whisk together egg & milk and brush onto the tops of the scones.
 Sprinkle with toasted pecans.
 Bake until lightly browned on top, 15-20 minutes.